Finding a job around your university!

 Finding a job close to your university cab be hard, so here’s some tips and tricks to help you get by finding a part time job.
 We will go though it start to finish starting with CV’s to preparing for an interview.

 - CV’s- The best way to get your CV noticed is by designing your CV, make it creative and fun rather than just printing a word document off.
 Tailor the design towards the industry you are applying for, for example if you were to apply for a waiter’s position make it smart, simple and sophisticated, whereas if you are applying for a bar job in a club make it fun, campy and bright.
 For the text on your CV keep it simple and not cluttered.
 Using bullet points for your skill section is a smart move rather than using paragraphs.
+Look at some of these fantastic examples for inspiration.

 - Your section should be;